On Election Day, polls are open from 7:00am-7:00pm across Georgia. You will need photo identification in order to vote

 If you need to talk through your options, call the Voter Protection Hotline immediately for real-time assistance: 888-730-5816

 The poll worker tells me I’m not registered.
 What should I do?

-If you know you registered to vote before November 7 in the county in which you are trying to vote, ask the poll worker to look you up on the supplemental voter list.
+If you know you registered to vote before October 10 in the municipality in which you are trying to vote, ask the poll worker to look you up on the supplemental voter list.
 If the poll worker still cannot find you, insist on voting a provisional ballot.
 Call the Voter Protection Hotline immediately for real-time assistance: 888-730-5816

 Should I vote a provisional ballot?

 On Election Day, if you are told you are not eligible to vote, try and work out the issue with the poll worker.
 However, if you can’t work it out, insist on voting a provisional ballot (unless you are told you are at the wrong precinct, in which case call the hotline for assistance).

 If you are voting with a provisional ballot for a reason other than being at the wrong precinct, the time of day is not relevant, and generally speaking, it’s best to stay where you are and ask for a provisional ballot.